kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integration-using-irsa.md

-# AWS Cloud Integration using IAM Roles for Service Accounts (IRSA)
+# AWS Cloud Integration Using IAM Roles for Service Accounts (IRSA)

 There are many ways to integrate your AWS Cost and Usage Report (CUR) with Kubecost.
-This tutorial is intended as the quick start method for users whose environments meet the following assumptions:
+This tutorial is intended as the best-practice method for users whose environments meet the following assumptions:

 1. Kubecost will run in a different account than the AWS Payer Account
 1. The IAM permissions will utilize AWS [IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to avoid shared secrets